joshua-martinez95/joshua-martinez95.github.io/index.md

 ## About Me

 My name is Joshua Martinez.
 I am a senior at Western Oregon University in Monmouth, Oregon.
-I am a transfer student from Linn-Benton Community College in Albany, Oregon.
+I am a transfer student from Linn-Benton Community College in Albany, Oregon. test

 ## Homework Assignments